mb21/mb21.github.io/cv/cv.md

 # Summary

-Computer Scientist (MSc) with a "getting things done" attitude and experience working in multidisciplinary teams, big companies and startups.
+Computer Scientist (MSc ETH Zürich) with a "getting things done" attitude and experience working in multidisciplinary teams, big companies and startups.
 I enjoy finding solutions that are as simple as possible, but no simpler.
 <!-- Seeking to... -->

-# Education

-- 2013-2014: Master of Computer Science at ETH Zürich

-- 2008-2013: Bachelor of Computer Science at ETH Zürich

-- 2005-2006: Exchange year in Norway (high school in Kristiansund)

-- 2003–2008: High school: Kantonsschule Romanshorn, Switzerland

-- 1995–2003: Basic education in Horn, Switzerland

 # Employment

-### Since 2019: Team Lead at [TX Group](https://tx.group) (formerly [Tamedia](https://www.tamedia.ch)), Zürich, Switzerland
+### Since 2019: Technical team lead at [TX Group](https://tx.group), Zürich, Switzerland

-- TX Group is the largest media group in Switzerland.
-As technical team lead for the web front-ends of the newspapers with a subscription business model, our team of nine developers is responsible for twelve websites, including [tagesanzeiger.ch](https://www.tagesanzeiger.ch) and [derbund.ch](https://www.derbund.ch/).
+- TX Group (formerly [Tamedia](https://www.tamedia.ch)) is the largest media group in Switzerland.
+As the technical team lead for the web front-ends of the subscription news titles, my team of nine developers is responsible for the platform delivering thirteen websites, including [tagesanzeiger.ch](https://www.tagesanzeiger.ch) and [derbund.ch](https://www.derbund.ch/).
 We handle a sustained load of 150'000 requests/min, with peaks exceeding 300'000.

 <!--
   - I helped grow skill-sets of my team members, improve inter-team communication and processes